What happens to your financial and health if you become incapacitated for any reason (such as a car crash or other accident)?

 Australians commonly acquire a number of assets during their lifetime such as their home, a car, money in a bank account, shares in a company, a business, a jewellery collection, etc. We also have various benefits which become owing to us given the right conditions, such as superannuation benefits, life insurance, etc. After spending so much time collecting these assets, we want them to be passed to people of our own choosing.

 If you do not have a Will, there is legislation which prescribes what is to happen to your assets when you die (known as ‘intestacy’).
 However, while that may be the case, the distribution of your assets pursuant to the intestacy rules will probably not be how you wish your assets to be divided if you had been able to make the decision yourself.
-It will also involve your family and/or friends spending a potentially significant amount of time, money and effort to have your Estate appropriately finalised and distributed pursuant to the relevant law.
+It will also involve your family and/or friends spend a potentially significant amount of time, money and effort to have your Estate appropriately finalised and distributed pursuant to the relevant law.

 Having a Will in the majority of cases simplifies the manner and administration of your Estate, and provides certainty as to what happens with your Estate.

-A Will should appoint the person/s who you wish to administer your Estate (known as your ‘Executor’), and give direction as to the distribution of your assets after payment of your liabilities.
+A Will should appoint the person/s who you wish to administer your Estate (known as your ‘Executor’) and give direction as to the distribution of your assets after payment of your liabilities.
 It can also set out your wish (which is not a binding direction) for your burial/cremation, final resting place, and the guardianship of your minor children.

 Reconsidering Your Will